robmarshall/gatsby-gravityforms-component/README.md

 ```

 This outputs the form that has been set up in WordPress - Gravity Forms.
 Ready for you to style it!

+id: The ID of the form, get in WordPress Gravity Forms
+formDate: The data passed from the query function - this is the same for all forms
+presetValues: An object, with the keys set as the input ID (shown in Gravity Forms editor) and the value to set the field as.
+Great for hidden fields.
+lambda: The URL to the lambda endpoint

 ## Add Environment Variables